 You can create your own software assets using the software asset builder.
 To get started:

-From the main menu, click on the Software section
+From the main menu, click on the Add button next to Software

-Click the "+" button at the top-right as shown.
-Note: if you do not see the "+" button, you may need permissions (/kb/project-manager/user-permissions) ad...
+Note: if you do not see the Add button, you may need permissions (/kb/project-manager/user-permissions) added in your project

 Source Code Assets